jasonpilz/alexa_garage/README.md

 # Alexa Garage

 ## Overview
-Internet and Voice control for my garage door opener using AWS Lambda, Amazon Echo, and Particle Photon
+Internet, Voice and iOS control for my garage door opener using AWS Lambda, Amazon Echo, and Particle Photon.

-There are 2 main parts to this project:
+There are 3 parts to this project.
+Number 1 is the hardware and firmware required to interface with the garage controller.
+Obviously this is required to make it work.
+Number 2 and 3 are different ways to control that hardware, and can be used independently.
+The iOS app is not dependant on the Alexa Skill, neither is the Alexa Skill dependant on the iOS app.
+They both use the same method of triggering the hardware/firmware - the Particle Cloud API.
+The firmware on the photon exposes a cloud function - `garage`.
+In order to run the code in this function, you can send the corresponding REST API call as outlined in the [Particle Docs](https://docs.particle.io/reference/api/) to hit this custom API endpoint and trigger our custom `garage` function exposed in the firmware.
+This then will electronically close the switch contacts of the garage door button - Opening and closing it.

 1. [Photon Firmware](https://github.com/jasonpilz/alexa_garage/blob/master/firmware/garage_button.ino) - Written in C and uploaded to the photon using Particle Dev or
 Particle Build.

 2. [Alexa Skill](https://github.com/jasonpilz/alexa_garage/tree/master/ASK/src) - Written in Node.js (version 4.3) and hosted as a function on [AWS Lambda](https://aws.amazon.com/lambda/).

+3. iOS Application

 ## Interaction Model